 Once the subject is cut out, the next step is to work on blending the different elements together, which is what Viktor does in this class.
 He uses a number of different tools to colour grade the subject and also shares a number of professional tips and tricks to help match the contrast and tones throughout the image.

-- Show how to blur selection edges to blend objects into a scene
+- How to blur selection edges to blend objects into a scene

-- Demonstrate how to match image quality by adding noise
+- How to match image quality by adding noise

 - Show professional tricks for colour grading objects